mattdm3/up-next-project/README.md

 * NodeJs

 ## Notes
-Due to server limitations on Heroku, the live version does not include the ability to get recommendations yet.
+Due to server limitations on Heroku, the live version does not include the ability to get recommendations yet, though it is possible to achieve locally.

 ## Acknowledgments